To be held at Kirtling Village Hall (Ample Free Parking) on Saturday 8th September 2018

 Section III – Flower Arranging

 N.B., arrangements must not exceed dimensions given, and may be made on the premises BEFORE 9.15 am.
-Water available
+(Water available.
+Bought flowers allowed)

 Section IV – Kitchen Produce